campbe13/docker-ecq2020/js-mf/Makefile.md

 #	mkdir app;  git clone $(GIT_REPO) app
 	tar -czf app.tgz app
 ```
-# build docker image, if we use a compiled language will need more builds
+### target to build docker image, if we use a compiled language will need more builds
 ```
 build: ##   build container image from Dockerfile
 	docker build -t $(CONTAINER_IMAGE) .
 ```
-# run the container image: alternate run, omits `-d`  so console has control of console, logs to stdout
+### target to run the container image: alternate run, omits `-d`  so console has control of console, logs to stdout
 ```
 run-fg:  ## run the container logs to stdout
 	docker run -p $(HOST_PORT):$(CONTAINER_PORT) --name $(RUN_NAME)  $(CONTAINER_IMAGE)
 ```
-# run the container image, detach `-d` then show running docker containers `ps`
+### target to run the container image, detach `-d` then show running docker containers `ps`
 ```
 run:  ## run the container detached (~in the background )
 	docker run -d -p $(HOST_PORT):$(CONTAINER_PORT) --name $(RUN_NAME)  $(CONTAINER_IMAGE)
 	docker ps
 ```
-# shell into the app sh or shell
+### target to shell into the app sh or shell
 ```
 sh:	shell
 shell:  ## shell into the container
 	docker exec -ti $(RUN_NAME) sh
 ```
-# combinations of targets, run sequentially
+### combinations of targets, run sequentially
 ```
 all: clone build run
 up:  build run